urbanairship/apptimize-qa-console-ios/README.md

 ## Adding the Framework to your Application

 ### Swift Package
+Refer to the official documenation at [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) for detailed instructions.

 1. Create or open an iOS Application project.
 2. Click **File —> Add Packages** and search for the package URL `https://github.com/urbanairship/apptimize-qa-console-ios`.